 It's not the best solution if you like the PiP mode, but it might be one of the options to fix the issue.

 Easy to Control

 Like all apps, even YouTube hits a snag at times.
-We hope the above fixes help to solve the issue.
+We hope the above fixes help to solve the issue of YouTube button controls not disappearing while you want to watch videos.
 Once YouTube is up and running well, you can loop and sort your videos in many ways.
 And if you want to download YouTube videos, you can do that quite legally.

 However, it’s easy to lose track of time on YouTube.
 For that, interestingly, you can set a time limit to watch over your viewing time.

 Interested in creating playlists on YouTube?
 Check out our guide from the next link that will help you in creating YouTube playlists.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.